vr-voyage/vrchat-glb-loader/README.md

 The point is to be able to load GLB data in-game.

 For the moment it handles simple scenes.
-Textures support is still unavailable, since I have no idea how to convert PNG/JPEG data to Textures.
+Textures support is only available when encoding the textures through a specific add-on, and is still added in a very hacky (and probably broken way).

+So it kind of works but... still meh.